HTTPArchive/bigquery/README.md

 _Note: you don't need to import this data yourself, the BigQuery dataset is public!
 [Getting started](http://www.igvita.com/2013/06/20/http-archive-bigquery-web-performance-answers/)._

 However, if you do want your own private copy of the dataset...
-Then the following import and sync scripts will help you import the [HTTP Archive dataset](http://httparchive.org/downloads.php) into BigQuery (and keeping it up to date).
+The following import and sync scripts will help you import the [HTTP Archive dataset](http://httparchive.org/downloads.php) into BigQuery and keep it up to date.

 ```bash
 $> sh sync.sh Jun_15_2013